ITSN Educator Online Courses

 Infant Toddler and Special Needs Educator Online Courses

-Vancouver Island University is pleased to offer Infant Toddler and Special Needs Educator courses online, starting May 2023, to applicants who have completed VIU’s Early Childhood Education and Care Certificate.
+Vancouver Island University is pleased to offer Infant Toddler and Special Needs Educator courses online to applicants who have completed their Early Childhood Education and Care Certificate.

 Program Content